 the number of words you type in, where each word is separated by whitespace.

-If we were to type in the command command a b c d
+If we were to type in the command command a b c d, argc would be 5.

-If we were to type in the command command
+If we were to type in the command command, argc would be 1.

 For our first program, we just need to make sure that our users have given us